 Calling all seafood lovers!
-Sydney’s newest restaurant and bar, Longshore, is set to open in mid-April, and it’s already making waves.
+Sydney’s newest restaurant and bar, Longshore, has just opened and it’s already making waves.
 The 100-seat venue, located in the former Automata site at The Old Clare Hotel, is the brainchild of hospitality duo Jarrod Walsh and Dorothy Lee (aka Dot), who are thrilled to bring an approachable and sustainable dining experience to Chippendale.

 Dishes combine coastal ingredients with Asian techniques and flavours, changing regularly with what Chef Dot likes to call ‘freestyle cuisine’.
 Staples like ‘fish of the day’ and core proteins like wagyu and pork loin will remain constant, but garnishes will adjust seasonally based on what’s available from sustainably-sourced, local producers.